kttmrt/IP-Tracker-Termux/README.md

 # IP-Tracker-Termux
 TRACK IP WITH A MASKED LINK (send to victims)

-HOW TO INSTALL: type in TERMUX this commands:
+HOW TO INSTALL:

+Type in TERMUX this commands or copy and paste all commands in your terminal:

 apt update & apt upgrade